dtnewman/zappa_boilerplate/README.md

 *Before you begin, make sure you have a valid AWS account and your [AWS credentials file](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/) is properly installed.*

-First you will need to setup a hosted Postgres database.
-[ElephantSQL](https://www.elephantsql.com/) and [Heroku](https://www.heroku.com/postgres) both allow you to setup limited databases for free.
-Once you have that setup, you will need to get the database connection string (typically in the format *"postgresql://user:secret@host/db_name"*) from the hosting service.
+First you will need to setup a hosted Postgres database for persistent storage.
+[ElephantSQL](https://www.elephantsql.com/) and [Heroku](https://www.heroku.com/postgres) both have free tiers for setting up databases with fairly small size limits (but enough to get started).
+Once you have that setup, you will need to get the database connection string (typically in the format *<postgresql://user:secret@host/db_name>*) from the hosting service.

 Next you will need to setup a bucket with a name of your choice on S3 (I used "basic-zappa-project-example-bucket" for mine.
 You'll need to choose a bucket name that isn't taken).
 This can be done with the [AWS command line interface](https://aws.amazon.com/cli/) with the following command: